open-organization/open-org-it-culture/open_org_it_culture_toc.md

 * _"When innovation trumps procedure" by Allison Matlack_
 * _"The benfits of tracking issues publicly" by Chad Whitacre_
 * "Onboarding for an agile team" by Jen Krieger
+* "The five laws of DevOps" by Chris Short
 * "Mastering feedback loops" by Jimmy Sjölund
 * "Working outside your comfort zone" by DeLisa Alexander
 * "What to do when your open team has imposter syndrome" by Laura Hilliger